 Where to stay near Avenue Louise

-Avenue Louise is a major shopping street in Brussels that is partially in both Saint Gilles and Ixelles.
+Avenue Louise is a major shopping street that is partially in both Saint Gilles and Ixelles.
 Because it is a desirable area to stay in Brussels on its own, we’re listing it separately from the related neighborhoods.
 One of the most prestigious streets in Brussels, Avenue Louise is home to many upscale shops plus gardens, statues, and squares.

 Louise sur Cour